Wyndham Meredith Manning: Political career

 Manning was elected to fill a vacant seat in the South Carolina House of Representatives in 1930 and reelected in 1932 and 1934.
 During his tenure in the State House, Manning served on the powerful Ways and Means Committee and sponsored a variety of bills.
 In the 1934 gubernatorial election, Manning placed third in the Democratic primary, losing to Olin D. Johnston and Coleman Livingston Blease.
 Since Democrats dominated politics in the South during that time period, victory in the primary meant certain victory in the general election.

 Manning did not return to the legislature after his first defeat, but instead returned to farming and made a second attempt at the governorship in the 1938 election.
 This time, he fared better, defeating Blease and placing second to Burnet Rhett Maybank with a strong enough result to qualify for the runoff, which he lost by less than 15,000 votes.
-Again, Manning again returned to farming, but decided to run a third time in 1942 election, facing off against his old opponent, Olin Johnston.
+Again, Manning returned to farming, but decided to run a third time in 1942 election, facing off against his old opponent, Olin Johnston.
 Manning lost by less than 4%.

 Although Manning would never again run for political office, he continued his career as a public servant for another 20 years.
 During World War II, Manning was placed in charge of the 8,000 prisoners-of-war held in camps at Fort Jackson.
 In 1947, Manning was appointed head of the South Carolina prison system, and he served in that position until his retirement in 1962.

 Wyndham Meredith Manning died in 1967 at the age of 77.